aplteam/Tatin/docs/PackageConfiguration.md

 If it's a single file it might be anything with the extension `.aplf` (a function), `.aplo` (an operator), `.aplc` (a class script), `.apln` (a namespace script) or `.apli` (an interface script).

 If it's a folder it might contain any number and mixture of the aforementioned files.
-Any files with other extension are misplaced and well be ignored entirely.
+Any files with other extension are misplaced and will be ignored entirely.

 If `source` is left empty Tatin will attempt to identify the source itself.

-* If there is any script file found with the aforementioned extension that file will become the source.
+* If there is a single script file found with one of the aforementioned extensions that file will become the source.

 * If there is no file with such an extension all folders are investigated except those mentioned as "assets".
 If there is just one folder left that carries one or more files with the aforementioned extensions then that folder will become the source.